BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 I know that being a working cat parent can keep you away from home for long hours.
 Feeding your cat before going to work and returning from it might seem the only way to you, but it really isn’t.
 Trust me I’ve been there!

 What I did was get an automatic wet food feeder, which not only kept the wet food fresh, but it allowed me to regulate how much my cat ate in a day.
-You can find our top recommendation on Amazon, which offers five meals a day, the Cat Mate C500 on Amazon and see if it’s the right choice for you and your kitty!
+You can find our top recommendation on Amazon, which offers five meals a day, No products found. and see if it’s the right choice for you and your kitty!

 6.They Don’t Like The Food